Auster Autocrat: In popular culture

+An Auster Autocrat (registration G-AJAE) was featured in Episode 10 of the LWT series The Gold Robbers which first aired in August 1969.

 An Auster Autocrat (registration G-AIGD) was featured in Episode 42 of the BBC series Father Brown which first aired in January 2016.

-An Auster J/1N featured in Foyle's War Series 8 Episode 3, Elise, airdate January 2015.
+An Auster J/1N (registration G-AJAJ) featured in Foyle's War Series 8 Episode 3, Elise, airdate January 2015.